New Zealand Golf at Robertson Lodges

 Kauri Cliffs and Cape Kidnappers were designed by experts in combining unique New Zealand landscapes within the golfing ranges.
 Discover why they are regularly listed in the Best Golfing Courses in New Zealand as well as the World.

 With more than 400 courses spanning the length of the country, there is a new golf course to experience around every corner; but despite this, one thing is certain, marquee New Zealand Golf Courses are on every avid golfer’s bucket list.

 Designed by experts and set within unique natural landscapes, Kauri Cliffs and Cape Kidnappers are regularly listed among the Best Golf Courses in the World and when combined with Queenstown’s marquee courses, they create a golfers highlight tour of New Zealand.

-The creation of the Kauri Cliffs Golf Course by David Harman of Golf Course Consultants, Orlando, Florida, was the catalyst for the Robertson Lodges in New Zealand; a journey that would result in three of Asia-Pacific’s most feted luxury lodges and two of the very best golf courses in the world.
+The creation of the Kauri Cliffs Golf Course by David Harman of Golf Course Consultants, Orlando, Florida, was the catalyst for the Robertson Lodges in New Zealand; a journey that would result in three of Asia-Pacific’s most feted luxury lodges and two of the very best golf courses in New Zealand as well as the world.

 Completed in 2004, Cape Kidnappers is the product of legendary golf architect Tom Doak and is hailed as one of the great modern marvels of in golf.

-With cliff-edge fairways perched 140 metres above sea level and with surface that remains firm and fast, this course offers holes unlike anything you find elsewhere in the world.
-While every hole has a spectacular views of the Bay, some play cautiously alongside deep ravines as others intimidate golfers with deep cliff top bunkers and sheer drops off the very edge of the earth.
+With cliff-edge fairways perched 140 metres above sea level and with a surface that remains firm and fast, this course offers holes, unlike anything you find elsewhere in the world.
+While every hole has spectacular views of the Bay, some play cautiously alongside deep ravines as others intimidate golfers with deep cliff top bunkers and sheer drops off the very edge of the earth.